miraan/node-flow-api-boilerplate/README.md

 MongoDB is used to store records, and the mongoose npm package is used to interface with the DB.

+To install MongoDB, run: `brew install mongodb`

+To start an instance of MongoDB, run:

+`mongod --dbpath data --bind_ip 127.0.0.1 --port 27017 --auth`

+To connect a shell client, run:

+`mongo --port 27017 -u 'admin' -p 'password' --authenticationDatabase 'admin'`

+You will need to configure the root user account and password for these commands to work.

 ## Cache

 Redis is used to store user tokens to persist authenticated sessions via the API.

+To install Redis, run: `brew install redis`

+To start a Redis server, run: `redis-server`

 ## Configuring the project